 One of our long time favorites and a make ahead main dish — Curried Chicken and Fruit Salad.
 The weather has been summery – astounding for March!
-The weather people are crowing about record highs in the 80’s for the last three days.
-And we’ve taken advantage of it, with long walks and lots of time in the garden.
+And we’ve taken advantage of it, with lots of time in the garden.
 Meals when we are concentrating on a project are usually do ahead.
-Last night I reached back in the archives from the very first days of A Pinch of Joy and came up with this to make the day before and enjoy after a very busy day.
+Last night I reached back in the archives from the very first days of A Pinch of Joy and came up with this to make ahead and enjoy after a very busy day.

 Curried Chicken and Fruit Salad is a festive, flavorful salad that is so versatile.
 It is not spicy, but is uniquely and wonderfully flavored.
 It is the first thing I think of when I need something for a luncheon because it can be served so many different ways.
 Great by itself, it also goes well with croissants or any delicately flavored quick bread.
 It works well for a Christmas brunch or late dinner.
 With crackers or toasted rounds, it makes a delightful appetizer.
 We love it for cool summer suppers with a salad and corn on the cob or a light dessert.
 Last night I served it with crusty Italian bread on the side, a huge tossed salad and ice cream for dessert.
 Great change from the wintry fare we would usually be eating this time of year!